moode-player/docs/protodac_tda1387_x8.md

 # 1. Introduction

 The ProtoDAC TDA1387 X8 is a DIY DAC based on the vintage Philips TDA1387 multibit DAC chip in an eight chip module as pictured below.
-The chips are configured in parallel with decoupling capacitors and pin 7 capacitors.
+The chips are configured in parallel with decoupling capacitors and pin 7 capacitors on the underside of the module.

 ![](images/protodac_x8_module.jpg)